det-lab/data-fitting/docs/05_linregress.md

 ![Line of best fit](images/line-of-best-fit.png)

 # Plotting the Unknown Isotope
-In order to find the emission energies for our unknown isotope, we'll have to rearrange our linear equation for E. As $C=mE+b$:
+In order to find the emission energies for our unknown isotope, we'll have to rearrange our linear equation to solve for E. As $C=mE+b$:

 $$E = \frac{C-b}{m}$$

-Now that we have our slope, m, and intercept, b, from using `linregress`, we can start finding our unknown energy values as well as their uncertainties.
+Now that we have our slope and intercept from the results of `linregress`, we can start finding our unknown energy values as well as **their uncertainties**.
 We're looking for the uncertainties in the unknown energy as it is possible that when we search gamma tables to try and find our isotope we may get multiple energy results **near** our central peak.
 To find the energy uncertainties, we'll have to use **error propagation**.
 ## Error Propagation
 For a given function: